No description

 npm run gen:item-costs Regenerate item costs from Data Dragon

-The test suite includes property-based tests (read-only contract, session extraction, stats cache, retry/fallback, threat scoring, list invariants) plus integration tests against a mock LCU and mock stats source.
+The test suite includes property-based tests (read-only contract, session extraction, stats cache, single-attempt lookup and cache fallback, threat scoring, list invariants) plus integration tests against a mock LCU and mock stats source.

 src/